GitHubNull/changeHeaders/README_en.md

 - Thanks to the Burp Suite team for providing an excellent platform for security testing
 - Inspired by the need for more efficient HTTP header manipulation in web application testing

+## ⚠️ Disclaimer

+This tool is intended for legitimate security testing and research purposes only.
+Users are responsible for ensuring their use complies with all applicable laws and regulations.
+The author is not liable for any damages or legal consequences resulting from the use of this tool.
+Before using this tool for any testing, ensure you have explicit authorization from the owners of the target systems.
+Unauthorized system access may violate laws.

+By using this tool, you agree that:
+1. You will only use this tool on systems for which you have explicit authorization
+2. You will comply with all applicable local, state, and federal laws
+3. You understand that improper use may result in legal consequences
+4. The author is not responsible for misuse of the tool or any resulting damages
+5. When using this tool in a corporate or organizational environment, you will adhere to that organization's security policies and regulations